ucla-pls/pldi21-artifact/README.md

    8 Gb of RAM and 50 Gb of storage.

-4. Finally we have created a virtual box, from the virtual box above, where we are sure that everything have been setup correctly, and the cache is loaded.
+4. Finally we have created a virtual box, from the virtual box above, where we are sure that everything have been setup correctly, and we have loaded a run on our machines into the nix-store so they can be inspected.

    - username: demo.
    - password: demo.
-   - uses 34 Gb on your disk.
+   - uses: ~34 Gb on your disk.
+   - tested on VirtualBox version 6.1.18 r142142

 ### Steps Taken Produce the Virtual Box.